satyawikananda/berita-indo-api/README.md

 - `/v1/tribun-news/:zone/:type` : Get specific news data by zone and type news of Tribun News
 - `/v1/jawa-pos/:type`: Get all news data of Jawa Pos News
 - `/v1/jawa-pos/:type`: Get specific news data by type news of Jawa Pos News
+- `/v1/vice/`:  Get all news data of Vice Indonesia

 > Each API Endpoint have a query paramaters named 'title', and this query parameters will be usefull if you want to search the API data by the title.